sveltejs/rfcs/text/0000-syntax-changes.md

 - RFC PR: (leave this empty)
 - Svelte Issue: (leave this empty)

-# Make significant breaking improvements to syntax (primarily removing omnipresent mustache tags)
+# Significant changes to syntax for V4

 As a preface: When I set out to make this RFC, it accidentally ended up being about removing a lot of mustache tags.
 That wasn't my intention though - it was to resolve issues I had with Svelte, which I go into detail about below.